Alexander Löhr: Commander-in-Chief South East

-On 18 December 1942, Löhr began planning Fall Weiss (Case White), a joint operation with the Italians intended to wipe out the main Partisan force based in the rugged mountains of Bosnia-Herzegovina.
+On 18 December 1942, Löhr began planning Unternehmen Weiss ('Operation White'), a joint operation with the Italians intended to wipe out the main Partisan force based in the rugged mountains of Bosnia-Herzegovina.
 In a pincer movement, Löhr planned to have four German divisions along with associated Croat forces advance from the north to engage and destroy the Partisans in western Bosnia-Herzegovina while the three divisions of the Italian 2nd Army would advance from the south to inflict the coup de main to the surviving Partisans who escaped from his encirclement.
-Löhr described Fall Weiss as "an experiment with several question marks", indicating his dissatisfaction with an offensive that had been imposed on him by Hitler.
+Löhr described Undernehmen Weiss as "an experiment with several question marks", indicating his dissatisfaction with an offensive that had been imposed on him by Hitler.
 In a sign of the dysfunctional relations within the Axis, Roatta did not inform Löhr that his main strike force in the coming offensive would be the Chetniks from Montenegro as Roatta anticipated heavy losses and preferred that the Chetniks do the most dangerous work as a way to save Italian lives.
 Löhr's hand against Pavelić was greatly strengthened by Hitler's order on 28 December 1942 stating that he expected an Allied invasion of the Balkans sometime in the summer of 1943.
 As the prelude to resisting the expected landings, Löhr was ordered to crush all guerilla resistance in the Balkans in the winter and spring of 1943 in order to secure the lands of communication between the Reich and Greece.
 Löhr interpreted this order as permission to take over operational control of NDH forces over the opposition from the Auswärtige Amt and his Italian allies who felt that this was the end of Italian influence in the NDH.

 By early 1943, the NDH forces had become little more than an auxiliary of the Wehrmacht with Pavelić being pushed aside from command of his own forces.
-Having German officers took command of the Ustaše led to a greater professionalism, but also exposed the NHD as a sham as Pavelić's "meek" request that the Croats serving in the Legionnaire units at least being permitted to wear was brusquely rejected by Löhr.
+Having German officers took command of the Ustaše led to a greater professionalism, but also exposed the NHD as a sham as Pavelić's "meek" request that the Croats serving in the Legionnaire units at least being permitted to wear their own uniforms was brusquely rejected by Löhr who stated that the Legionnaires were going to all wear German uniforms regardless of what Pavelić felt.
 Löhr complained that whenever German forces "pacified" an area by driving out the Partisans, the Ustaše were so incompetent that the Partisans immediately returned to the said area after German forces left to drive out the Ustaše, leading to a sense of monotonous futility as the same areas were "pacified" over and over again.
 In response, he urged greater German control of the NDH's police forces, and since policing in the Third Reich was the responsibility of the Reichsführer SS Heinrich Himmler, he was forced to seek Himmler's aid.
 In early February 1943, Löhr reported to Berlin that the NDH was a failure owing to the gross incompetence and corruption of the Ustaše regime, which had alienated most Croats from the NDH, and led to an upsurge in Croat support for the Partisans.
 He wrote: "Government and bureaucracy have lost all support through mismanagement and the Ustasha course, not only among the Pravoslavs [Serbs], but also among the Croat population".
 Following his complaints about the Ustaše, the SS in the spring of 1943 took control of the NDH's police forces as well starting to recruit a Waffen-SS division from the Bosnian Muslims to hunt down the Partisans.